JGN1/ewd-api-labs-2023/README.md

 ![][image20]

-This bearer token is passed to my API via the Authorization Header and used to verify the user is authorised to make teh call they are attempting to invoke.
+This bearer token is passed to my API via the Authorization Header and used to verify the user is authorised to make the call they are attempting to invoke.

-I have built out logic in the react review drawer to illustrate changing information displayed based on whether individual logged in or not.
+I have built out logic in the react review drawer to illustrate changing the information displayed based on whether individual logged in or not.

 This can be seen under the [Integrating with React App](#integrating-with-react-app) section of this report.
 <br/>